Code-Institute-Submissions/nikolmichaelidou-Python-Project_JulyResub/README.md

 #### Langueges used

-- Python
+- Python was used to create the game.
-  - The Battleship was created using Python.

 #### Code

-- Code was inspired by this tutorial <https://www.youtube.com/watch?v=tF1WRCrd_HQ&t=732s> by Knowledge Mavens
+- Code was inspired by this tutorial <https://www.youtube.com/watch?v=tF1WRCrd_HQ&t=732s> by Knowledge Mavens.

-#### Gif
-- clideo.com was used in order to crop and convert my video